Learning From Software Failures: A Case Study at a National Space Research Center: Results and Analysis

 \blockquote{[Lessons] should be explicitly documented because experience is just related to one person...losing this person is losing the knowledge, losing the lesson learned...because there's no process to say `part of your project is to write lesson learned'.}

-\SubjectFive reinforced this need, \myinlinequote{considering...that people are leaving quite frequently and their knowledge is lost...something like lessons learned would definitely be helpful.} When such documentation does exits, \SubjectFour recalls its usefulness, \myinlinequote{I have used what other team members have written [about issues]...it saved me a lot of time...especially in cases [where] more people are joining the team or you could also leave at some point.}
+\SubjectFive reinforced this need, \myinlinequote{considering...that people are leaving quite frequently and their knowledge is lost...something like lessons learned would definitely be helpful.} When such documentation does exits, \SubjectFour recalls its usefulness, \myinlinequote{I have used what other team members have written [about issues]...it saved me a lot of time...especially in cases [where] more people are joining the team or...leaving.}